Storytelling is a core part of being human. Our ability to share ideas, stories, and concepts make us unique from the rest of the animal kingdom.

 There is also situational irony, in which an outcome is unexpected due to the contact it lies within, For example, a police station that gets robbed or a librarian who cannot read.

-If you read this article because you want to write your own story and create your literary world, you will benefit greatly from adopting the above elements and devices into your work.
-It is wise to experiment with different literary devices and even themes until you find your natural flow if you are a beginner.
+It is wise to experiment with common literary devices and even multiple themes until you find your natural flow if you are a beginner in the literary world.